 The advantages associated with SAS/ACCESS Interface to Hadoop includes:

-Integrating data stored in Hadoop with data from other sources.
+- Integrating data stored in Hadoop with data from other sources.

-Directly accessing data with native interfaces.
+- Directly accessing data with native interfaces.

-LIBNAME statement makes Hive tables look like SAS datasets.
+- LIBNAME statement makes Hive tables look like SAS datasets.

-PROC SQL for performing explicit HiveQL commands into Hadoop.
+- PROC SQL for performing explicit HiveQL commands into Hadoop.

-Leverage Hadoop data for existing SAS capabilities.
+- Leverage Hadoop data for existing SAS capabilities.

 Hadoop functionality can be executed by enabling MapReduce programming, scripting, and the execution of HDFS commands from within the SAS environment.
 This complements SAS/ACCESS and Hive and extends support for Pig, MapReduce, and HDFS commands.
 By running a thin-layer SAS process on each Hadoop node, SAS commands have efficient throughput for large analytic workloads.
 Hadoop provides the distributing processing, memory management, and job flow control.